Anticipating Needs and Other Mind-Reading Tricks

 Forward-Thinking Assistants

+Forward-thinking Assistants rely on anticipating needs and other mind-reading tricks.
 Being a forward-thinking Assistant will help you greatly in the role and enable you to anticipate needs and other mind-reading tricks.
 But I’m going to be honest—it isn’t easy.
 Here’s why.
 We’re so busy getting through our tasks, supporting others, and helping out as much as possible it can be hard to take a breath and think about how everything is working and what problems might arise soon.
 But this is what forward-thinking assistants can accomplish in the role.
+Get clear on expectations by focusing on anticipating needs and other mind-reading tricks.

 • You’re never caught off guard – because you understand the behavior of those around you and the business structure.